 Epilepsy is defined as unprovoked recurrent seizures that are caused by abnormal brain electrical activity.
 If not fully controlled, seizures can have a negative impact on a person’s health and wellbeing.
 Epilepsy is the 4th most common neurological condition in the United States.
 About 1 in 26 Americans people are affected by epilepsy.

-Seton Healthcare Family’s Comprehensive Epilepsy Program is the only Level 4 Epilepsy Center in Central Texas.
+Ascension Seton’s Comprehensive Epilepsy Program is the only Level 4 Epilepsy Center in Central Texas.
 Our designation as a Level 4 Epilepsy Center is based upon guidelines from the National Association of Epilepsy Centers.

 Wellness & Prevention